 Mat: Our group was awesome, but I think it was cool to get to go with Rob.
 We kept each other in check.
 By going with a friend, we were both guaranteed to have a good time, but also got really lucky with how great our group was.

-We’ll definitely try to do one more College Break trip together before we’re too old.
+We’ll definitely try to do one more Ultimate Break trip together before we’re too old.

-Find your own bro-venture with EF College Break.
+Find your own bro-venture with EF Ultimate Break.
 Whether you sign up with a friend or book it solo, no one travels alone.